 The County of Bruce's Multi-Year Accessibility Plan will be reviewed and updated at least once every five years.
+The next scheduled review of the Plan is 2018.

 Contact Information

 For more information, please contact the Clerk, Donna Van Wyck: